-Local governments may adopt an ordinance to limit the dollar value of gifts to the officials and employees of the locality. § 2.2-3104.2.
-The ordinance can include a required disclosure provision.
+Local governments may adopt an ordinance to limit the dollar value of gifts to officials and employees of the locality. § 2.2-3104.2.
+The ordinance can include a required gift disclosure provision.
 While legally you may have nothing to fear when disclosing, keep in mind that the appearance of impropriety is often more harmful than the impropriety itself.
 A \$50 limit is often used.
-While this amount is arbitrary, it does make it simpler for all involved to know what behavior is permissible.
-Whether or not the locality adopts an ordinance limiting gift amounts, if an award is made to a local government employee for meritorious service by an entity that is a 501(c)(3) charitable organization, there is no conflict and no limit on the gift.
+While this amount is arbitrary, setting a llimit does make it simpler for all involved to know what behavior is permissible.
+Whether or not the locality adopts an ordinance limit- ing gift amounts, if an award is made to a local govern- ment employee for meritorious service by an entity that is a 501(c)(3) charitable organization, there is no conflict and no limit on the gift.